itzrossyo/Cryptosite-P2/README.md

 ## User Experience (UX)

+Cryptosite-P2 is a website aimed at providing users with information about cryptocurrency.
+The
-Cryptosite-P2 is a website aimed at providing users with information about cryptocurrency and blockchain technology.
-The site aims to create an informative and user-friendly experience for visitors interested in understanding the world of digital currencies.
+site aims to create an informative and user-friendly experience for visitors interested in understanding the world of digital currencies.